abdelrahman-0/Behavior-Ethograms/README.md

 </li>
 <br>
 <li>
 Choose which behaviors to include & assign them to their respective groups.
 Behaviors belonging to the same group will show up on the same horizontal line in the ethogram.
-You can also set the x-limits by clicking on *additional settings* :
+You can also set the x-limits and change the bar heights by clicking on *additional settings* :

 <br>
 <p align="center">